abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 different from how we really are.

-These habits in our minds can easily influence the speech we use in the monastery and it can take constant vigilance to restrain ourselves from speaking in unskillful ways.
+These habits in our minds can easily influence the speech we use in the monastery, and it can take constant vigilance to restrain ourselves from speaking in unskillful ways.
 Sometimes it’s appropriate to say nothing, as when practicing noble silence.
 But at other times in a monastery there is a need for communication.
 We need to talk with each other to